Willian199/dart_ddi/README.md

 `Note`:
         - `Interceptor.aroundDipose` and `PreDispose` mixin are not supported.
 You can just destroy the instance.
-        - If you call dispose, no one children will be disposed.
+        - If you call dispose, only the Application or Session childrens will be disposed.

 ## Application
 `Description`: Generates an instance when first used and reuses it for all subsequent requests during the application's execution.